getian107/SuSiEx/README.md

 If the varitional algorithm did not converge, "FAIL" will be written to both the `.summary` file and the `.cs` file.
 If no credible set was identified at the specified coverage level after purity and marginal p-value filtering, "NULL" will be written to both the `.summary` file and the `.cs` file.

-Otherwise, the `.summary` file contains a header line of the fine-mapping region and the following columns:
+Otherwise, the `.summary` file contains credible set level information, which has a header line of the fine-mapping region and the following columns:

 - CS_ID: ID of the credible set.